ztbian-bzt/SPAFPN/Rebuttal to fNqL.md

 - ***This paper employs deformable convolutions in the proposed CSP-DCN module and downsampling block.
 The deformable convolution can bring significant performance gains but increase inference latency for most detectors.
 What's the performance of SPAFPN without deformable convolution?***

 **Reply:** Thank you for your constructive suggestions for comparing SPAFPN without deformable convolution.
-Now you can see the performance comparison as follows.
-In comparison, we replace the deformable convolution in CSP-DCN module and downsampling block with Conv and Pooling with Conv, respectively.
+We have conducted the relevant experiments, and the performance comparison is as follows:

 **Ablation study on deformable conv in SPAFPN**
 | Model |DCN| Param. | GFLOPs | mAP<sup>val</sup><sub>50-95</sub> | FPS |
 |---|---|---|---|---|---|
 |SPAFPN-C2f-s|-|15.2M|37.7|46.9%|662|
 |SPAFPN-C2f-s|√|13.1M|34.9|47.2%|573|

+ In comparison, we replace the deformable convolution in CSP-DCN module and downsampling block with Conv and Pooling with Conv, respectively.

 - ***Inference latency is an important metric for real-time detectors.
 Please present the inference FPS of baseline and SPAFPN in Table 2, Table 3, and Table 5 for clear comparisons.***